rluthi/huddles/README.md

-# huddles
+# Huddles

+> Data, like penguins, is happier when huddled together.

+## What does `huddles` do ?

-> Navigate 2D representations of your data !
+ `huddles` helps you explore a 2D representations of your data and bring to light the underlying patterns.

 ## Acknowledgements